-Chelsea Canavan is a multidisciplinary artist interested in belonging and using hyper-linked ecologies as ways to deconstruct narratives around society and relationships to spaces.
-Chelsea explores acts of agency, inclusivity, and interactions within the in-between and playful.
+Chelsea Canavan is a multidisciplinary artist interested in exploring acts of agency, inclusivity, and interactions within the in-between and playful.
 Their practice is underpinned by a strong process-led and collaborative approach.
-They use methodologies that involve research and active learning, observation, documentation and collaboration; followed by reflection and (co-)production.
-Outcomes are rarely planned, but are always meticulously reflective of and shaped by research, group interaction and encountered spaces.
-Outcomes are equally informed by Chelsea’s own response to participants, past and present encounters, and reflection on the creative process itself.
+They use methodologies that involve research and active learning, observation, documentation and collaboration; followed by reflection and (co)production.
+Outcomes are rarely preplanned, but are always meticulously reflective of and shaped by research, group interaction and encountered spaces.
+Production of artwork(s) is equally informed by Chelsea’s own response to participants, past and present encounters, and reflection on the creative process itself.

 They ask: How can agency and inclusivity use a multi-species perspective to view what is possible?
 What can we alter by advocating non-human agency?
 Where does the deconstruction of power and decolonisation bring us?
 Why do we reinforce differences and nationhood within belonging?